She-Hulk: M.I.A.

 In The Incredible Hulk #600, Jennifer tasks Ben Urich to discover the identity of Red Hulk.
 She informs him that she is unable to as she has asked too many questions to the wrong people.
-She has Urich bring a photographer (Peter Parker), and meets him along with her insider, Doc Samson, and they venture into a S.H.I.E.L.D. base that is actually a front for A.I.M. and General Ross's Gamma Power Super Soldier Program.
-Leonard Samson then appears to have a breakdown, but in reality he is changing into Samson.
-Samson claims to be stronger and faster (and is larger in size, has longer hair and a lightning bolt scar) than Jennifer.
-The clashing duo are subdued by MODOK and the facility explodes in the aftermath of a fight between Red Hulk and Hulk; Jennifer, Samson (who has reverted to Leonard) and Red Hulk are caught in the explosion.
-Jennifer's status is unknown and Red Hulk does not reveal anything to Urich when the two meet a second time.
+She has Urich bring a photographer (Peter Parker), and meets him along with her insider, Doc Samson, and they venture into a S.H.I.E.L.D. base that is actually a front for A.I.M. and Thunderbolt Ross's Gamma Power Super Soldier Program.
+Leonard Samson then appears to have a breakdown and is overtaken by an alternate personality.
+The clashing duo are subdued by MODOK and the facility explodes in the aftermath of a fight between Red Hulk and Hulk.
+Jennifer, Samson (who has reverted to Leonard) and Red Hulk are caught in the explosion.

-While She-Hulk is M.I.A., the Red She-Hulk makes her first appearance where she claims Jennifer Walters to be dead.

-It was later shown in a flashback that Red She-Hulk prevented Jennifer Walters from escaping from A.I.M. custody.
-During this battle, Red She-Hulk brutally beat Jennifer and snapped her neck with a cable.
-In the last panel, Jennifer Walters appeared to be dead with the Red She-Hulk standing over her body, though the Red She-Hulk claims she did not know her own strength.
-She then questions Doc Samson whether it was the real She-Hulk or a Life-Model Decoy, to which Samson answers "You're here to follow orders, not to ask questions".
-Lyra later infiltrates the Intelligencia, where she finds Jennifer in stasis.
-Following a brief fight with the Red She-Hulk, the three decide to team up to take down Intelligencia's forces.